Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - finds the containing measure,
 - cuts the note at the current measure end,
 - records tie start and tie stop flags,
-- tries to express the segment as a standard duration plus dots,
+- uses a standard duration plus dots when one exists,
-- marks the segment for a later patch if no standard type-and-dot spelling exists.
+- otherwise leaves the MusicXML `<duration>` as the authoritative spelling and omits `<type>` / dot metadata instead of patching the written DOM afterwards.

 This stage is where the exporter deliberately prefers note stability over notation cleverness.
 Symusic never splits notes just to preserve a lyric timestamp on a tied continuation.
 Instead,